Abongile184/Project-Sign-up-Form-odin-project/README.md

+For this project i did not do as per instructions instead i just did something that was alitte but more challanging i replicated a sign up/ login form from a very popular website called quizlet but i was not able to make it mobile responsive:

 # Project-Sign-up-Form-odin-project
 Project: Sign-up Form Intermediate HTML and CSS Course

 Introduction
 This project is intended to give you a chance to flex some of the new items you’ve been absorbing over the past few lessons.
-This time it’s a sign-up form for an imaginary service. i did my own design based on a popular website called quizlet but its not mobile responsive
+This time it’s a sign-up form for an imaginary service. i

 Step 1: Set up and planning